 Our agreements with Messrs.
-Baluch and Armstrong, Ms. Masson-Hurlburt and Dr. Mounts each contain a non-compete provision that provides that during the term of each agreement and the 12-month period immediately following the executive's separation from employment for any reason, the executive is prohibited from engaging in any business involving the development or commercialization of a preventive anti-infective product that would be a direct competitor of Neutrolin or a product containing taurolidine or any other product being actively developed or produced by us within the United States and the European Union (in the case of Mr. Baluch, worldwide, effective September 2019, pursuant to his new agreement) on the date of termination of his or her employment.
+Baluch, Armstrong, Ms. Masson-Hurlburt, Dr. Mounts and Dr. David each contain a non-compete provision that provides that during the term of each agreement and the 12-month period immediately following the executive's separation from employment for any reason, the executive is prohibited from engaging in any business involving the development or commercialization of a preventive anti-infective product that would be a direct competitor of Neutrolin or a product containing taurolidine or any other product being actively developed or produced by us within the United States and the European Union (in the case of Mr. Baluch, Dr. David, Ms. Masson-Hurlburt and Mr. Armstrong, worldwide) on the date of termination of his or her employment.